Harris County and Family Law Court Resources

 In the state of Texas there is much debate over same sex marriage.
 It is true that you cannot be married if your are a same sex couple at this time.
 There are other issues though such as same sex marriages from another state where the couple now resides in Texas.
 How is property divided and other issues settled?
 There are a steady stream of challenges being made in the court system to test these laws with the intention of getting further clarification in these matters.

 There are considerations and potential pitfalls to be aware of when deciding to represent oneself in a divorce, custody dispute, or other family law case.
 Any person is able to represent himself or herself in a family law case and that is their right.
-Most legal professionals would suggest seeking counsel to make sure your are represented by a person experienced in this area of the law.
+Most family lawyer houston would suggest seeking counsel to make sure your are represented by a person experienced in this area of the law.